Reed-Solomon Codes with Optimal Repair Bandwidth: A Basis-Transformation Approach: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} exponential growth of data in distributed storage systems has necessitated the use of efficient erasure codes to ensure reliability.
-Maximum Distance Separable (MDS) codes, particularly Reed-Solomon (RS) codes, are preferred due to their optimal storage efficiency.
-However, a major drawback of traditional MDS codes is the high repair bandwidth required to recover a single failed node.

-The concept of Regenerating Codes, introduced by Dimakis et al. \cite{Dimakis10}, established the fundamental tradeoff between storage overhead and repair bandwidth.
-Minimum Storage Regenerating (MSR) codes achieve the cut-set bound for repair bandwidth while maintaining the MDS property.
+\IEEEPARstart{R}{eed--Solomon} (RS) codes are widely used in distributed storage systems due to their optimal storage efficiency.
+A major practical challenge is that recovering a single failed node requires downloading a large amount of data from the remaining nodes.
+Dimakis et al.~\cite{Dimakis10} established the fundamental tradeoff between storage overhead and repair bandwidth, and Minimum Storage Regenerating (MSR) codes achieve the corresponding cut-set bound while maintaining the MDS property.

 Assume the data are encoded by a code $\mathcal{C}$ over a finite field $F$, where each code symbol is either a single element of $F$ or an $\ell$-dimensional vector over $F$.
 In the former case, $\mathcal{C}$ is called a \emph{scalar} code; in the latter case, $\mathcal{C}$ is called an \emph{array} code with subpacketization $\ell$.
-Most MSR constructions have focused on array codes, and many interesting results have been obtained, see~\cite{Rashmi11PM, SuhRam11IA, Shah12Miser,Tamo13Zigzag,Cadambe13AsymIA,Papailio13Hadamard,WTB16ExplicitMSR, YeBarg17HighRate,Goparaju17AllParams,Sasidharan17CoupledLayer,Rawat16HighRateITA,Raviv15SmallFields,Vajha18Clay,ChenBarg20RackAware,Wang23TwoThird,Li2024linear}.
-In contrast, constructing scalar MDS codes, particularly Reed--Solomon codes, that achieve the cut-set bound remained an open problem for several years.
-A landmark result by Tamo, Ye, and Barg~\cite{TYB17} provided the \textbf{first and, to date, only} explicit construction of $(n,k)$ Reed--Solomon codes that are MSR codes, utilizing the linear repair scheme for scalar codes proposed by Guruswami and Wootters~\cite{Guruswami16}.
-Their construction, referred to as RS-MSR codes, selects evaluation points from a field extension determined by a set of primes $p_i$ satisfying $p_i \equiv 1 \pmod{s}$, where $s=d+1-k$ and $d$ denotes the number of helper nodes participating in the repair of a failed node.
-The resulting subpacketization is $\ell = s \prod_{i=1}^n p_i$.
-A natural question is whether RS-MSR codes can achieve a smaller subpacketization.
-In this work, we present a follow-up to the construction in \cite{TYB17} to answer this question affirmatively.
+Most MSR constructions have focused on array codes, and many interesting results have been obtained; see, e.g.,~\cite{Rashmi11PM, SuhRam11IA, Shah12Miser,Tamo13Zigzag,Cadambe13AsymIA,Papailio13Hadamard,WTB16ExplicitMSR, YeBarg17HighRate,Goparaju17AllParams,Sasidharan17CoupledLayer,Rawat16HighRateITA,Raviv15SmallFields,Vajha18Clay,ChenBarg20RackAware,Wang23TwoThird,Li2024linear}.
+In contrast, constructing scalar MDS codes, particularly Reed-Solomon codes, that achieve the cut-set bound remained an open problem for years.
+A landmark result by Tamo, Ye, and Barg~\cite{TYB17} provided the first explicit construction of $(n,k)$ Reed-Solomon codes that are MSR codes, utilizing the linear repair scheme for scalar codes proposed by Guruswami and Wootters~\cite{Guruswami16}.
+As shown in~\cite{TYB17} and reviewed in Section~\ref{subsec:tyb17}, for a Reed-Solomon code over a finite field $\K$, optimal repair of a failed node~$i$ from $d$ helper nodes requires the construction of an $F_i$-subspace (where $F_i$ is a subfield of $\K$) $S_i\subseteq\K$ satisfying